nagasudhirpulla/taming_python/blog/skills/flask_macros.md

 ## Example
 * The below server.py is a simple flask server
 * It serves `home.html.j2` template present in the `templates` folder
+* The page can be accessed at `http://localhost:50100`
 ```py
 # server.py file
 from flask import Flask, render_template